Sunday, 14 June 2020

 Rains from previous days had flooded a few parts of the path

-Waterfall Oval - this is actually maintained as a cricket pitch during the summer
+Waterfall Oval — supposedly this is maintained as a cricket pitch during the summer

 The adjacent bush along the fire trail